aahaansingh/aahaansingh.github.io/content/posts/post4.md

 I strafed the beach for suitable rocks to skip and watched them struggle against the waves before inevitably being swallowed whole.
 I wrote names on them using a chalky stone in the hope that, like the Ram Setu, they would stay afloat.
 Based on my limited sample size, they skipped twice as much.
-When I ran out of round stones, I started throwing long stones like tomahawks (try it, it works, and you get to look like an even bigger idiot doing it).
+When I ran out of round stones, I started throwing long stones like tomahawks (try it—they're easier to skip that way _and_ you get to look like an even bigger idiot doing it).
 Eventually, I was dragged along to the end of the beach by the current of bored people whom I was bound to.
 This was disappointing, so I ate my turkey sandwich, which unfortunately was also disappointing.